Pakistan top court challenges PM on corruption cases

 TUSSLE

-The government is separately embroiled in a dispute with the military over an unsigned memo sent in the wake of the U.S. commando raid that killed al Qaeda leader Osama bin Laden in a Pakistani town last year.
+The tussle with the judiciary is just one battle the government faces.
+It is separately embroiled in a dispute with the military over an unsigned memo sent in the wake of the U.S. commando raid that killed al Qaeda leader Osama bin Laden in a Pakistani town last year.

-The memo, which an American businessman said was drafted on the direction of former ambassador to Washington Husain Haqqani, asked for U.S. help in reining in the army, which the memo said was planning a coup.
+The memo, allegedly drafted on the direction of former ambassador to Washington Husain Haqqani, asked for U.S. help in reining in the army, which the memo said was planning a coup.

-The army was furious over the memo.
+When an American businessman revealed his role in writing and delivering the memo, the army went incensed.
 Haqqani was forced to resign, and "memogate" has locked Zardari and the military in trench warfare ever since.

 "The government has embarked on a confrontational path," said security analyst Imtiaz Gul.
 "They are confronting the judiciary and if they stick to this path, then obviously this is full of risks for the government, including the disqualification of the prime minister."

-Some political experts think the government, which is deeply unpopular and facing elections this year or early next year, may actually be hoping to be ousted by the courts or the military in a bid to garner sympathy votes.
+Political experts think the government, which is deeply unpopular and facing elections this year or early next year, is hoping to be ousted by the courts or the military in a bid to garner sympathy votes.

-"It looks like the prime minister has decided that he is the one who is going to embrace 'political martyrdom' and try to save the president and the government," said a lawmaker from a party allied to the ruling Pakistan People's Party.
+"It looks like the prime minister has decided that he is the one who is going to embrace 'political martyrdom' and try to save the president and the government," said a lawmaker from a party allied to the Pakistan People's Party (PPP).

 Gilani is not the first sitting prime minister to appear before the court.
 Former prime minister Nawaz Sharif was also issued a contempt of court notice by then-chief justice, Sajjad Ali Shah, and he appeared before the court.

+Parliament is due to vote on a non-binding resolution expressing support for Gilani's government later in the day, and it's likely the court's decision will embolden opposition against the civilian government.

-(Additional reporting by Serena Chaudhry; Writing by Chris Allbritton; Editing by Peter Graff)
+(Additional reporting by Serena Chaudhry; Writing by Chris Allbritton; Editing by Sanjeev Miglani)